FOREX-Dollar rally stalls, euro climbs from fresh 12-year low

 “Caution is on the rise ahead of next week’s Fed meeting.
 On the one hand, steady job growth has many expecting the Fed to lay the ground work for an eventual rate hike.
 But this rapid rise in the dollar could warrant a warning from the Fed as a potential threat to growth,” he said.

-The European Central Bank launched a 1.1 trillion euro bond-buying program this week, denting the euro’s appeal by driving yields of many euro zone bonds to all-time lows.
+The European Central Bank’s launch of a 1.1 trillion euro bond-buying program this week has dented the euro’s appeal by driving yields of many euro zone bonds to all-time lows.

 “Unless we get protests from other trading partners about a weakening euro, I think the trend will continue.
 There have been some noises from the U.S. but as long as the Europeans are happy with the currency weakness, the euro can go down further,” said Yujiro Goto, currency analyst at Nomura.

-Sterling fell 0.50 percent to a 20-month low of $1.4850 .
-Bank of England Governor Mark Carney signaled he was in no rush to raise interest rates, disappointing some who expected a rate hike in early 2016.

-New Zealand’s dollar gained 1.3 percent against the U.S. dollar after the Reserve Bank of New Zealand sounded less dovish than markets had expected and kept rates steady at 3.5 percent.
-(Additional reporting by Jemima Kelly, Anirban Nag and Ahmed Aboulenein in London; Reporting By Daniel Bases; Editing by Meredith Mazzilli and David Gregorio)
+New Zealand’s dollar gained 1.6 percent against the U.S. dollar after the Reserve Bank of New Zealand sounded less dovish than markets had positioned for and kept interest rates steady at 3.5 percent.
+(Additional reporting by Jemima Kelly and Anirban Nag in London; Reporting By Daniel Bases; Editing by Meredith Mazzilli)